Unit 3: Human Factors and Emergency Response Driving

 Accreditation and Certification

-The course is accredited by the Chartered Institute of Ergonomics and Human Factors (CIEHF) as a professional member organisation providing a route to Chartership for Human Factors specialists and Ergonomists.
-Delegates complete short exercises and a multiple choice assessment and will be awarded a CIEHF accredited certificate on completion.
+Unit 1, Unit 2 and Unit 3 is accredited by the Chartered Institute of Ergonomics and Human Factors (CIEHF) as a professional member organisation providing a route to Chartership for Human Factors specialists and Ergonomists.
+Delegates are awarded a CIEHF accredited certificate on completion.